acdirican/data-structures-kitchen/README.md

 # Implementation of Data Structures

 Data Structures is a crucial topics for computer science and engineering.
+It is the first step of problem solving and high perforamance computing.

 In this project, I present the implmentations of several important data stuructures in JAVA.

-Implementations does not only include the bare coding of the required algorithms but also required class hierarchies and several interesting methods, including printing, toString, range finding, etc.
+Implementations does not only include the bare coding of the required algorithms but also  nice class hierarchies, test classes and several interesting methods, including printing, toString, range finding, etc.

 <b>Implemented Data Stuructre</b>
 <ul>